clojurists-together/clojuriststogether.org/content/news/2024/Nov. Dec. 2023 Long Term Project Updates.md

 ---
 <br>
+There is a lot of work to report on folks!
+We're closing 2023 with two groups of updates:
+* the 6th and final reports from our 2023 long-term developers

-Thanks to our 2023 long-term developers for their incredible work throughout the year.
-This is their 6th and final report.
+* final updates from Q3 2023 projects Jank and Quil Thanks to all our 2023 developers for their incredible work throughout the year.

+**2023 Long-Term Develpers:**
 [Bozhidar Batsov:](#bozhidar-batsov) CIDER/REPL
 [Christophe Grand:](#christophe-grand) ClojureDart et.al.
 [Eric Dallo:](#eric-dallo) Clojure-lsp, intellij